17 May Environmental, Social, and Governance (ESG) Criteria

 Corporations that put out carbon or sustainability reports

-Limits harmful pollution and chemical compounds
+Limits harmful pollution and chemical substances

-Seeks to lower greenhouse gas emissions
+Seeks to decrease greenhouse gas emissions

-Uses renewable energy sources
+Makes use of renewable energy sources

-Corporations that operate an ethical provide chain
+Firms that operate an ethical provide chain

 Helps LGBTQ rights and encourages diversity